franvillamil/res_design/index.md

 layout: default
 ---

-## Materials for Research Design for the Social Sciences
+## Research Design for the Social Sciences

 **(MA in Computational Social Science, UC3M)**